 Some of the worst moments in Super Bowl history didn’t even happen on the field.

-Stanley Wilson’s white powder; Barret Robbins’ disappearance and, in a moment that still burns Falcons’ fans, Eugene Robinson’s late-night sexual walkabout.
+Stanley Wilson’s bag of white powder; Barret Robbins’ disappearance and, in a moment that still burns Falcons’ fans, Eugene Robinson’s late-night sexual walkabout.

-All three occurred in the days before the game, when the Super Bowl-sized media obligations, long-lost friends and family reappearing, strange hotels, strange fields and strange routines combine to pull players and coaches in a thousand directions.
-The 49ers and Ravens — with fewer than 10 players on either roster with Super Bowl experience — are encountering these things as they head toward Sunday’s game in New Orleans.
+All three occurred in the days before the game, when the Super Bowl-sized life-changes of media obligations, long-lost friends and family reappearing, strange hotels, strange fields and strange routines combine to pull players and coaches in a thousand directions.
+The 49ers and Ravens are experiencing these things as they enter the final days before Sunday’s Super Bowl in New Orleans.

 “It’s not so much the pressure, it’s the distractions,” former Falcons coach Dan Reeves said.

 Reeves would know.
-He has participated in a record nine Super Bowls, including the Falcons’ only appearance in 1999 in Miami.
+He has participated in a record nine Super Bowls, five as a player and four as a coach, including the Falcons’ only appearance in 1999 in Miami.

 “It’s a tough two weeks,” he said.
-“There are so many things that have nothing to do with the game that you don’t have to deal with (during the regular season).
+“There are so many things that have nothing to do with the game that you don’t have to deal with.
 The Super Bowl isn’t for the players.
 It’s for the advertisers and everything.”

 It’s difficult to comprehend how the biggest game in the history of a franchise and the often short career of a player can be undermined by the superfluous.
 But that’s exactly why some players can’t handle the pressure.

-The enormity of the “once-in-a-lifetime” situation can lead them to make poor choices because they are trying to regain some sense of control in an unfamiliar situation, according to Atlanta-based sports psychologist Dr. Rick Van Haveren.
+The enormity of the “once-in-a-lifetime” situation can lead them to make poor choices because they are trying to regain some sense of control in a situation that’s unfamiliar, according to Atlanta-based sports psychologist Dr. Rick Van Haveren.